Neer-Pathak/Neer-Pathak.github.io/index.md

 Apart from my WEB DEVELOPMENT passion, I like to study greek mythology, latest technology, nutrition and fitness.
 Not a day goes by when I have not worked out.

-#### Soft skills-
+## Soft skills-
-1. Outstanding communication skills.
+1. Outstanding Communication Skills.
-2. Humble and energetic.
+2. Fast Learner
-3. Honest and hard working.
+3. Practical thinking

 #### Languages
 Javascript, Python, Html, Css, Java